-Website Redesign for a Local Catering Brand
+Website Redesign for Catering Brand

-Website Redesign for a Local Catering Brand
+Website Redesign for Catering Brand

 A Squarespace-based redesign for a New York-based catering business offering both daily meals and custom event catering.
 The project aimed to simplify ordering, improve clarity of services, and enhance brand credibility through an intuitive, professional web experience.